thestookman/caine/README.md

-#caine
+# caine

 Hello; this is caine.
 This is my second version so it is not self taught YET but its pretty fun.
 I dont care if u use my cerebra api like i genuinly dont care u shud prob get ur own bc its free but ok.
 YOU MUST NEED PYTHON3 FOR THIS.

 # How to Run Caine (v2)

-Follow these steps to set up your environment, configure your free Cerebras API key, and launch Caine.
+Follow these steps to set up your free Cerebras API key and launch Caine.

-## 1. Setup Your Environment Variables
+## 1. Set Your API Key
-You must set your Cerebras API key so Caine can communicate with the inference engine.
-Run the command below that matches your operating system.
+Run the command that matches your operating system to link your Cerebras key:

-### macOS and Linux
+### macOS / Linux
 ```bash
 export CEREBRAS_API_KEY="your_api_key_here"
 ```